sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 sb.append(" World");  // Modifies existing buffer
 ```

-# Java Interview Questions 21-30 - Spoken Answers

-## 21. What are differences between StringBuilder and StringBuffer?
+### 21. What are differences between StringBuilder and StringBuffer?

 StringBuilder is faster but not thread-safe, while StringBuffer is thread-safe but slower due to synchronized methods.
 Use StringBuilder for single-threaded applications and StringBuffer when multiple threads access the same buffer.
 Both are mutable and better than String for multiple concatenations.